 Averte programming also includes many diverse structured activities throughout the week.
-These opportunities are designed to develop daily living skills, foster healthy decision-making, and enhance interpersonal experiences.Click here to see our Clinical Groups
+These opportunities are designed to develop daily living skills, foster healthy decision-making, and enhance interpersonal experiences.See Clinical Groups

 Averte utilizes several different volunteer opportunities to assist with community integration: